joehahn/cryptocoin-tensorflow-demo/README.md

 ![](figs/price.png)
 ![](figs/volume.png)

-the LSTM model will be trained on data accrued prior to 2017-11-15 (blue curve, below) and that model will be used to predict the next-day change in ethereum's price during subsequent days (green curve)
+The LSTM model will be trained on data accrued prior to 2017-11-15 (blue curve, below) and that model will be used to predict the next-day change in ethereum's price during subsequent days (green curve)

 ![](figs/training.png)

+In order to help the model predict ethereum's next-day price change, the model is training data on 4 days of lagged price and volume data.
+The LSTM (Long Short Term Memory) neural network is built using Keras on top of Tensorflow, it has 4 hidden layers that are 16 neurons wide, and training executes in 8 minutes using Mac laptop's CPU.
+Migrating this effort to use the laptop's GPU to speed up the training time would be the next logical step, stay tuned.

 ### Next steps:

 1 figure out how to execute the above much more swiftly using my maptop's GPU

 2 migrate this demo to an AWS instance having bigger faster GPU

+3 resolve the overfitting issue